ps-bond/rhinoPython/ringSizes/utils/README.md

 Note that this util is NOT needed by the Rhino script - only the output is and that's already part of the repo

 ## To do

-Extract the ISO table as well as the countries and store that in the table